matjon/em3371-controller/README.md

   - searching for "Livingsense" (the mobile app name) may be helpful,
 - dew point calculation: check which parameters to choose when the dry bulb temperature is above 0°C, but the dew point / frost point is below 0°C,
-- change license to GPLv2+, as the MySQL libraries are not compatible with GPLv3.

 ## Links